gstatem/gstatem/packages/gstatem/README.md

 ### [Demos](https://gstatem.netlify.app/?path=/docs/vanilla-basic-usage--page)

 ## Usage

 ### Create a store

+The exported functions can be used anywhere - in component, utils file, event listener, setTimeout, setInterval and promise callbacks.

 ```typescript jsx
 // Store.js
 import GStatem, { Subscriber, SetOptions } from "gstatem";